rudderlabs/rudder-integration-firebase-swift/README.md

 ## Step 4: Send events

-Follow the steps listed in the [RudderStack Swift SDK](https://github.com/rudderlabs/rudder-sdk-ios/tree/master-v2#sending-events) repo to start sending events to Firebase.
+Follow the steps listed in the [RudderStack iOS SDK](https://github.com/rudderlabs/rudder-sdk-ios/tree/master-v2#sending-events) repo to start sending events to Firebase.

 ## About RudderStack